John-Alex07/Celebrity-Image-Classifier/README.md

 ## Overview

 This repository presents a Celebrity Image Classifier that utilizes both traditional Machine Learning and Deep Learning techniques.
 The project involves preprocessing celebrity images using OpenCV, employing Haar Cascade for the Machine Learning part, and implementing an Artificial Neural Network (ANN) for Deep Learning.
-The dataset comprises labeled images of five prominent celebrities.
+The dataset comprises labeled images of nine prominent celebrities.
 # Celebrity Labels

 Here are the labels assigned to each celebrity for reference: